Please note: If you buy through the links in this article, we may earn a small share of the profits.

 Beginners should be aware that brewing pour over can be “quite easy to mess up and you can get a very unpleasant tasting coffee,” says Hyslop.
 A learning curve and period of experimentation is required to achieve the subtle notes it’s known for.
 These notes shine because pour over is meant to be drunk black.
 When brewed correctly it’s “very light and delicate in texture (similar to tea)”, and “bright and interesting” as opposed to heavy like espresso.

-Pour over coffee is a hands-on brewing process, and to do it right requires additional equipment.
-Pre-ground coffee essentially undermines the point of pour over, so you need a coffee grinder that will ensure consistent particle size for even extraction.
-You’ll also need a scale (preferably one with built-in timer), a gooseneck kettle (a regular kettle won’t work because you must be able to pour slowly and accurately), and a carafe for the coffee to drip into.
+Pour-over coffee is a hands-on brewing process, and doing it right requires additional equipment.
+Pre-ground coffee essentially undermines the point of pour-over, so you need a coffee grinder that will ensure consistent particle size for even extraction.
+You’ll also need a scale (preferably one with a built-in timer), a gooseneck kettle (a regular kettle won’t work because you must be able to pour slowly and accurately), and a carafe for the coffee to drip into.

 On average, Hyslop estimates that a pour over coffee should take 4-7 minutes to brew (including measuring and grinding beans).
 The process can vary depending on which maker you choose, but the general gist is as follows: freshly ground beans are doused with a bit of not-quite-boiling water so they can “bloom”.
 Next, evenly saturate the grounds by pouring the remaining hot water in concentric circles (easier said than done).
 Manual pouring is the art of pour over and where the process gets its name.
 But beware — if you pour too quickly the beans will be under-extracted (sour tasting coffee), but taking too long will over-extract (bitter tasting coffee).